vasco-santos/it-goodbye/README.md

-# pull-goodbye
+# it-goodbye

-Add a goodbye handshake to a duplex pull-stream.
+Add a goodbye handshake to a [duplex async iterable](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9#duplex-it).

 In a uniplex stream, the end event signifies the end of the stream.
 But a duplex stream, it's a little more complicated - there are two paired